Affiliate links on Android Authority may earn us a commission. Learn more.

 How does changing your DPI affect your gaming?

 It’s often wise to tone down DPI settings for sniping.
-It can become hard to aim precisely with high DPI, or even maintain a target lock, since the slightest twitch in your hand might mean the difference between nailing a head shot or missing entirely.
+It can become hard to aim precisely with high DPI, or even maintain a target lock, since the tiniest twitch in your hand might mean the difference between nailing a head shot or missing entirely.

 For similar reasons, gamers will often tone down DPI settings for MOBAs and other real-time strategy games.
 You might think an RTS player would want to shuffle their cursor around as fast as possible, but speed hardly matters if you keep missing the things you’re trying to click on.
-It’s better to rely on a fast arm for getting across the screen.
+It’s better to rely on a fast arm for getting across the map.

 What are the best DPI settings for gaming?

 If anything, it’s far more important that a mouse have DPI buttons so you can adjust sensitivity on the fly.
-Using Call of Duty as an example once again, you might keep sensitivity around 3,200 DPI for close-quarters fighting, but dial back to 800 or less for sniping someone on the other side of the map.
+Using Call of Duty as an example once more, you might keep sensitivity around 3,200 DPI for close-quarters fighting, but dial back to 800 or less for sniping someone on the other side of the map.
 Without DPI buttons you’ll have to change sensitivity using software options, which is far less convenient.
 You probably won’t be doing that in-game.